 While the new neighborhood had an original population of 45% Italians and 16% African Americans it was quickly transitioning.
 Soon, the area was predominantly African American.
 While the rest of the country struggled with integration, African Americans and whites shared in all of the services offered at Franklin Settlement.
 In a letter dated April 28, 1936 to the Trustees of the Horace and Mary Rackham Fund, on the behalf of the committee, it was reported that since Camp Dean’s first days, African American and white campers enjoyed summers together at Lake Orion, which helped to promote interracial harmony in the community (Letter to the Trustees of Rackham, April 28, 1936).

 By 1942, 150 of the boys who made up the youth leadership at Franklin Settlement were enlisted in military service.
 Franklin Settlement participated in many wartime activities including the buy a bomber campaign, headpin tournament, making sewing kits for soldiers, a benefit play for the marines, and Red Cross amateur shows.
 While serving abroad during the war, many soldiers wrote back to the staff at Franklin Settlement to express their thanks for the support it had provided them in their youth.
 In their letters, they spoke wistfully of a homecoming once the war ended.
 In 1946, after most of the soldiers had returned home, a homecoming was held at Franklin Settlement, and the veterans were surprised to learn how much Franklin Settlement had changed during their absence.
 Many of the girls and boys clubs stopped functioning during the war, and the demographics of the area surrounding Franklin Settlement had changed drastically.
-The integrated community had transitioned to a community of predominantly African Americans (The Franklin Scene, pg.
-29-33).
+The integrated community had transitioned to a community of predominantly African Americans.

 History of Sophie Wright Settlement